 - Add the red chillies and asafoetida.

-- Let cool and grind to a fine powder.
+- Let the fenugreek seeds cool completely to room temperature and grind to a fine powder.

 - Grind the rest of the mustard seeds to a fine powder.

-- Add chilli powder, fenugreek powder, and mustard powder to the mango pieces.
+- Add chilli powder, fenugreek powder, mustard powder, and salt to the mango pieces.

 - Mix well.

-- Store in a dry, airtight glass or ceramic bottle for about 2 weeks.
-After 2 weeks, the pickle is ready to eat.
+- Transfer to the glass or ceramic bottle and let the Magai pickle for about 4 weeks.
+After 4 weeks, the pickle is ready to eat.

 The pickle can be used for up to 2 years after it is made.
 In my home, you will find pickles of many vintages; freshly made, 1-year old, 2-years old…..
 Each has its own specific use! 🙂